HomeUS Coins1943-D Lincoln Copper Cent : A Collector's Guide

 The Denver Mint.
 Only one 1943 Copper Penny is known to have been released into circulation from this branch mint.

-The first example was discovered in 1944, it was a 1943-S Copper Cent discovered by collector Kenneth S. Wing, Jr. of Long Beach, California.
-At the time of his discovery, Wing was offered $500 for the coin, but he declined.
+The first example, a 1943-S Copper Cent, was discovered in 1944 by collector Kenneth S. Wing, Jr., of Long Beach, California.
+At the time of his discovery, Wing was offered $500 for the coin, but he declined the offer.
 To authenticate the coin, Wing wrote to Leland Howard, the Acting Director of the United States Mint.

 Director Howard responded on August 20, 1946: